 Rotten Tomatoes score: 88%, 8.5/10

-#10 on The Best Slasher Moviessee more on The Shining
+#71 on The Most Rewatchable Moviessee more on The Shining

 “I sat cringing before MGM’s Technicolor production of The Wizard of Oz, which displays no trace of imagination, good taste, or ingenuity… I don’t like the Singer Midgets under any circumstances, but I found them especially bothersome in Technicolor… I say it’s a stinkeroo.” – Russell Maloney, The New Yorker